 - Sickly leaves near the bottom of your plant

-- Soft, yellowish leaves that are easy to pull up
+- Soft, yellowish leaves that are easy to pull off

-- Cannabis leaves that fall off on their own
+- Leaves that fall off on their own

 Crazily enough, your cannabis plant may be using up the nutrients in their soil faster than you'd think.
 Naturally, this can happen after your cannabis plant has been stuck in the same small container for a handful of weeks or months.